 $ sudo umount /dev/sdc1

-Now use one of following command as per file system you want.
-To format a USB drive mostly users prefer vfat and ntfs file systems because they can be easily use on Windows operating system.
+Now use one of the following commands as per file system you want.
+To format a USB drive, most of the users prefer VFAT and NTFS file systems because they can be easily used on Windows operating system.

 Format with vFat FileSystem